ktorio/ktor-documentation/topics/server-oidc.md

 }
 ```

-Note that the module function is `suspend`. `identityProvider()` fetches the discovery document before it returns, so it
+The `identityProvider()` function retrieves the discovery document before returning, so it
-has to be called from a suspending function.
-See [](server-modules.md#concurrent-modules).
+has to be called from a suspending function, such as a [suspend application module](server-modules.md#concurrent-modules).

-The provider name appears in generated route paths and scheme names, so it has to be URL-friendly: lowercase letters,
+The provider name is used in generated route paths and authentication scheme names.
+It must contain lowercase letters,
-digits, and hyphen-separated segments. `google` and `my-idp` work; `Google` and `my_idp` do not.
+digits, and hyphen-separated segments.
+For example, `google` and `my-idp` are valid names, while `Google` and `my_idp`
+are not.

-Each name and each issuer can be registered only once.
-Registering the same issuer twice fails with
+Each provider name and issuer must be unique.
+Registering the same name or issuer more than once throws an
 `IllegalArgumentException`.

-`identityProvider()` returns an `OidcProvider`, and that value is how you protect routes.
-Depending on what you
+The `identityProvider()` function returns an `OidcProvider`, which you use to protect routes with.
+Depending on its
-configured, it exposes up to three **authentication schemes** — the values you pass to `authenticateWith()`:
+configuration, the provider exposes up to three authentication schemes to use with `authenticateWith()`:

 | Configured with                | Scheme                         | Protects                              |
 |--------------------------------|--------------------------------|---------------------------------------|